syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Compression.md

 loadedDocument.Close(true);
 //If the position is not set to '0' then the PDF will be empty. stream.Position = 0;
-//Defining the ContentType for pdf file. string contentType = "application/pdf";
+//Defining the content type for PDF file. string contentType = "application/pdf";
 //Define the file name.
 string fileName = "Output.pdf";
 //Creates a FileContentResult object by using the file contents, content type, and file name. return File(stream, contentType, fileName);

+{% endhighlight %}

+{% highlight c# tabtitle="C# [Windows-specific]" %}

+//Load the existing PDF document.
+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");

+//Create a new compression option.
+PdfCompressionOptions options = new PdfCompressionOptions();
+//Enable the optimize page contents. options.OptimizePageContents = true;

+//Assign the compression option to the document. loadedDocument.CompressionOptions = options;

+//Save the PDF document.
+loadedDocument.Save("Output.pdf");
+//Close the document.
+loadedDocument.Close(true);

+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

+'Load the existing PDF document.
+Dim loadedDocument As PdfLoadedDocument = New PdfLoadedDocument("input.pdf")

+'Create a new compression option.
+Dim options As PdfCompressionOptions = New PdfCompressionOptions() 'Enable the optimize page contents. options.OptimizePageContents = True

+'Assign the compression option to the document. loadedDocument.CompressionOptions = options

+'Save the PDF document.
+loadedDocument.Save("Output.pdf")
+'Close the document.
+loadedDocument.Close(True)

 {% endhighlight %}